Want the perfect workout program?Take Quiz

 Bulking is actually super simple!
 All you have to do is consume more calories than you burn and train hard.

 To do this, you need to find your maintenance level using a TDEE calculator and then eat at around 300-500 above that.
 Just make sure the food is healthy and your macros are right and you will have a clean bulk.
+To get you started, we even have a great 7 day meal plan for muscle gain, which you can use for as long as you want to keep building muscle.

 Of course, your workouts need to be adequately stimulating for muscle growth as well.
 Meaning you need to overload your muscles each week, and continue progressively overloading them over the course of your bulking phase.